hasura/pgdeltastream/README.md

-#PGDeltaStream
+# PGDeltaStream

-A golang webserver to stream Postgres changes atleast-once over websockets using Postgres's logical decoding.
+A golang webserver to stream Postgres changes *atleast-once* over websockets, using Postgres's logical decoding feature.

 **Note:** Currently, pgdeltastream is ideal as a reference boilerplate golang server of how to connect to a postgres logical replication slot, take a snapshot and stream changes.
-It should not be used to expose websockets to arbitrary clients!
+It should not be used as-is to expose websockets to arbitrary clients!

 ## Introduction